Hi everybody, and welcome to the recording and recap of Page One Power's Link Building Expert Panel Discussion.

 Nicholas: I hate fighting against an unseen, unknown algorithm without any indication that you're really helping the situation or that all your efforts are being hindered by something you can't fix.

 I'm jaded because we haven't seen a Penguin refresh in so long.
-So I'm of the opinion that if I'm fighting a brick wall like that, paying $400 a click, I'd rather invest that money in a new site and start fresh.
+So I'm of the opinion that if I'm fighting a brick wall like that, paying 400 dollars a click, I'd rather invest that money in a new site and start fresh.
 If I somehow clean-up the original site, I'll 301 redirect them together and go from there.
-But I don't like the idea of spending $400 a click waiting a year for a Penguin to refresh.
+But I don't like the idea of spending 400 dollars a click waiting a year for a Penguin to refresh.
 Hopefully, we see it switch to real-time and my philosophy can change.

 Question Six: What are your opinions regarding the future of manual link building?